maxatlas/athenatest/README.md

 ![code-structure-breakdown](img/code-structure-breakdown.png)
 The script components can be divided into two blocks - **running** and **testing**.
 The order of import and reasons are demonstrated in above diagram.

-**Note**: The five inputs can be set alternatively with config.py as well as other hyper-parameters.
+**Note**: The 5 input params can be set alternatively with config.py as well as other hyper parameters.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>